 “Valeyan asked me to come help you.
 Call me Hickory.”

 This night was certainly full of surprises.
 “I wasn’t expecting active help, only a safe place to live.”

 Hickory laughed, softly, and it sounded to Neoma like the wind in the branches.
 “Valeyan does as he wishes, for his own reasons.
 So, what can I do to help?”
 Hickory surveyed the depression Neoma was digging.
 “You’re digging a hole?”

 “I suppose so, yes.
 I’m going to make it the size I want to build my house.
 I’d like to have it at least this deep,” she demonstrated by holding her hands apart, “but I doubt I’ll even manage half that, and it likely won’t be very big.”

 “Then I build a frame over it anchored inside the hole around the edges, and cover the frame with, well, whatever I can come up with.
 I haven’t quite worked out the details on that part yet.
-Probably piling up the dirt that was in the hole as an outside layer would be useful too.”
+Probably piling up the dirt that was in the hole as an outside layer, at least around the lower part of the wall, would be useful too.”

 Hickory looked thoughtful.
 “Something broader would scoop better, to dig.
 More than one would be better yet, then I could help you.”
 She pondered that.
 “Something wide and flat and curved… oh!
 I know something that will work.
 I’ll go and fetch it.
 Will you rest until I come back?
 I hope I’ll return before moonset, but if not, this can wait until tomorrow evening, can it not, if you’ll have what I hope are better tools then?”